The Two Queens Mine fraud of 1908

 I had taken photos of the gears.
 The pinion gear could be seen in one of those.
 This was the transitional piece that connected the engine to the hoist.
 An inspection of that photo showed that there were more than 14 or 15 teeth on the gear and definitely less than 20.
 I think that the number 18 was a pretty solid guess.
 That was the size gear that was used on the 25 hp engne.
 I did not try to come up with a count for the number of teeth on the large gear.
 According to the table, there was not a lot of room for error in counting those.

-I think that it would be pretty good bet to make the claim that this machine was the 25hp version of the Fairbanks Morse Mine Hoist.
+I think that it would be a pretty good bet to make the claim that this machine was the 25hp version of the Fairbanks Morse Mine Hoist.
 As noted earlier, the early newspaper accounts had described that horsepower rating for the engine.

 At the Smokstak site, there were photos posted of a nearly identical hoist.
 That hoist was known to have been powered by a 25 hp Fairbanks Morse engine.
 This photo, and others, with the hoist restored, were posted here.